husbycodereis/node_course_backend/README.md

 # Node.js Backend Server Course

-This course is published by freecodecamp.org and this repository contains the personal code along files and notes of the course.
+The course is published by freecodecamp.org and this repository contains the personal code along files and notes from the course.

 Here is the full list of what is covered: